-- (ii) Key management personnel were not paid post-employment benefits, termination benefits, or other long-term benefits during the years ended December 31, 2016 and 2015. - (iii) Share-based compensation represents the non-cash expense for the years ended December 31, 2016 and 2015, translated at the grant date foreign exchange rate.
+- (i) Key management personnel were not paid post-employment benefits, termination benefits, or other long-term benefits during the year ended December 31, 2017 and 2016. - (ii) Share-based compensation represents the non-cash expense for the year ended December 31, 2017 and 2016, translated at the grant date foreign exchange rate.